- HIST 479-800 Public History New Media/ DIGH 400-001 Introduction to Digital Humanities

 - Geoffrey Rockwell and Stéfan Sinclair.
 Hermeneutica: Computer-Assisted Interpretation in the Humanities (Cambridge Mass.: MIT Press, 2016; 9780262034357)

 As the digital humanities is inherently collaborative, so you, too, will work collaboratively in this class.
-Each week I expect you to also comment on at least one of your classmate’s posts.
+I encourage you to comment on other classmate’s posts each week.
 This can be a post from the previous week that you want to continue the discussion on, or one from this week that interests you.
-So that we can all read and comment on each other’s work, let’s aim to have blog posts up by 10 pm Tuesday evening.
+So that we can all read and comment on each other’s work, let’s have blog posts up by 10 pm Monday evening.

 Your blog is your calling card to the world.
 You should feel free to expand it with other posts, links, information, etc that you find about the topics at hand.
 Embrace it!